okisker/emoji_vote/README.md

 - Skip down to where it says "Disable Access for Less Secure Apps" and turn it on:

 <img width="661" alt="disable access for less secure apps on" src="https://cloud.githubusercontent.com/assets/25387083/25189704/f0de54fe-24f7-11e7-8bd6-de60c8d17123.png">

+When program prompts for Gmail address, type in email.
+When program prompts for Gmail password, type in email password.

 ## Set Up Plot.ly